 Sunbathing on the half deck until my watch starts; sunbathing a while longer as well.
 Nothing much to do.

 On the outskirts of Amsterdam we monkey out on the nets round the bowsprit and pack the sail.
 Six of us wrestle with the bloody thing to wrap it into a sausage, get it onto the bowsprit and tie a daisy chain round it.
-People on the bank whip out phones to photograph us.
+People on the bank whip out phones to photograph us and that feels good.

 We arrive around 3pm, throw fenders over the side and moor up.
 Climb the rigging – like something out of a movie – to lower and tie up the topsails.